ybertot/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmdv:: Print Transparent Dependencies @qualid.

 Displays the set of
-transparent constants qualid relies on in addition to the assumptions.
+transparent constants :n:`@qualid` relies on in addition to the assumptions.

-.. cmdv:: Print All Dependencies qualid.
+.. cmdv:: Print All Dependencies @qualid.

-Displays all assumptions and constants qualid relies on.
+Displays all assumptions and constants :n:`@qualid` relies on.